evannetwork/api-blockchain-core/docs/contracts/container.rst

 .. code-block:: typescript

-    container.getListEntries(contract, listName, accountId[, dfsStorage, encryptedHashes, count, offset, reverse]);
+    container.getListEntries(listName, count, offset, reverse);

 Return list entries from contract.
 Note, that in the current implementation, this function retrieves the entries one at a time and may take a longer time when querying large lists, so be aware of that, when you retrieve lists with many entries.
+Keep in mind if only the listName is passed it will not retrieve the entire list instead only the first 10 elements in the list.

 ----------
 Parameters